SAP/data-attribute-recommendation-python-sdk/README.md

 To use the SDK, you will need to have a service instance of the Data Attribute Recommendation service.
-For existing users of the SAP Cloud Platform, please see the [Inital Setup].
+For existing users of the SAP Cloud Platform, please see the [Initial Setup].

 If you are new to SAP Cloud Platform and Data Attribute Recommendation, consider one of the following options: